AMD vs Intel

 INTC is still running into an issue when it comes to 10nm wafer technology, so how is it going to deal with TSM and AMD that are gearing up to sell 7nm chips.
 Intel states that it will be ready to sell 10nm chips in 2020, while AMD is gearing up to sell 7nm chips in bulk next year.
 In the short term, the picture does not appear to be positive for Intel.

 Andy Grove was right when he stated the following “Only the Paranoid Survive” It appears those at the helm of Intel have allowed a culture of arrogance to mushroom.
-To the early bird comes the worm, to the late bird the bullet.
+To the early bird comes the worm; to the late bird, the bullet.

-Google the behemoth joins the AMD vs Intel Foray
+Google the behemoth, joins the AMD vs Intel Foray.

 The relationship between Google and AMD could strengthen further.
-Google has already chosen them to supply GPUs for its stadia gaming service.
+Google has already chosen to supply GPUs for its Stadia gaming service.
 Intel was supposed to provide the chips, but a further chip delay could push Google to build upon this relationship with AMD.
 Many analysts also feel that Google could embrace the EPC 2 “Rome” processors that are based on the Zen 2 microarchitecture.
 Google has millions of servers so this could lead to a nice boost in profits for AMD.
 Focus on the word “could” and do not change it for the word “will”; this is the trick analysts employ to con the masses into accepting a false narrative.

 What sets these chips apart from Intel’s chips?
 They incorporate 7nm technology, and each chip can have up to eight smaller 7nm chips inside them, allowing a single EPYC 2 processor to have 64 cores and they will be able to execute 128 threads.
 The entire data-centre processing industry is paying close attention to these chips, and if a big player like Google embraces them, the odds are relatively high that a lot of other players will follow suit.
 No one wants to be left behind especially with AI-based technology gaining traction at a rapid pace.